-Way back in 2018, Korn Ferry predicted that by 2030 there would be a global talent shortage that results in more than 85 million jobs going unfilled.
-Rarely do such big picture predictions come true.
+Way back in 2018, Korn Ferry predicted that by 2030 there would be a global talent shortage that would result in more than 85 million jobs going unfilled.
+Rarely do such big-picture predictions come true.
 But in this case, with 2030 only eight short years away, Korn Ferry’s prediction might actually be a little conservative.

 How so?
 Because there are simply not enough people to fill these jobs.

-The final point should have us most concerned, because the global population of the next few decades is much smaller than we’ve ever experienced.
+The final point should have us most concerned because the global population of the next few decades will be much smaller than we’ve ever experienced.
 This 2020 BBC article tells us, “Falling fertility rates mean nearly every country could have shrinking populations by the end of the century.
-And 23 nations – including Spain and Japan – are expected to see their populations halve by 2100.
+And 23 nations—including Spain and Japan—are expected to see their populations halve by 2100.
 Countries will also age dramatically, with as many people turning 80 as there are being born.”

 What does this mean?
 For companies, colleges, and cities, it means there are few issues more important than the “people” equation.
 How to find enough people equipped to do the work that needs to be done is the problem facing institutions across the public and private sector alike.
 How do you get talent, keep talent, and grow talent ?
 Failure to do so will result in decreased business productivity and profitability, college closures, and reduced services in cities that struggle to grow and retain their people base.

 The importance of finding and connecting with people